 ZSOM COVID-19 Guidelines

 The purpose of these guidelines is to define operational expectations of all faculty members, staff members, students, and visitors of the Zucker School of Medicine (ZSOM) while inside the ZSOM facility.
 Every person who is a member of the ZSOM community is expected to follow and enforce these guidelines.
-Violations may be reported to a supervisor, the Office of Student Affairs, or via this anonymous link.
+Violations may be reported to a supervisor, the Office of the Dean, the Office of Student Affairs, or via this anonymous link.

 Practices will be maintained including:

 - Every person must adhere to vaccination guidelines as set forth by Hofstra University.
 Beginning September 6, 2022, visitors are no longer required to provide proof of vaccination.

 Beginning Thursday, June 16, 2022, mask-wearing will be optional in all indoor spaces inside the ZSOM building.
 While masks will be optional in most settings at ZSOM, masks will continue to be required in specific settings including: